Gender, Sexuality and Women's Studies

-Women's and Gender Studies (WGS), an interdisciplinary program rich with opportunities for research and critical analysis, examines and challenges assumptions and constructs about gender that affect women’s and men’s lives around the globe.
+Gender, Sexuality and Women's Studies is an interdisciplinary program rich with opportunities for research and critical analysis.
+It examines and challenges assumptions and constructs about gender that affect women's and men's lives around the globe.

-As a WGS major at Union, you will use feminist theory and gender analysis in courses across the disciplines – in Anthropology, Classics, Economics, English, History, Modern Languages, Music, Political Science, Psychology, Sociology and Visual Arts.
+As Gender, Sexuality and Women's Studies major at Union, you will use feminist theory and gender analysis in courses across the disciplines – in anthropology, classics, economics, English, history, modern languages, music, political science, psychology, sociology and visual arts.

 A central goal of the program is to help students become aware of unexamined assumptions and stereotypes about sexual and gender differences, and how they shape human organizations and institutions.
 Many courses also introduce students to differences of class, race, ethnic and sexual orientation in a range of societies.